A national lockdown is in place which means you must stay at home.

 The first thing to do is obtain the medical certificate from the GP or the hospital.
 If the Coroner is involved, the Coroner's Officers will guide you.

-Contact the Register Office to make an appointment to register a death at either of these venues.
+Contact the Register Office to make an appointment to register a death.

 People who can register a death